Raytheon CEO sees stronger Middle East demand despite lower oil prices

-WASHINGTON, Jan 28 (Reuters) - Raytheon Co is seeing stronger demand for weapons from the Middle East region despite the drop in oil prices, Chief Executive Tom Kennedy said Thursday.
+WASHINGTON (Reuters) - Raytheon Co (RTN.N) is seeing stronger demand for weapons from the Middle East region despite the drop in oil prices, Chief Executive Tom Kennedy said Thursday.

 “In my conversations with our global customers it is clear that short-term shift in economic growth factors have taken a backseat to ensuring the sovereignty and security of the nations that face the security threats,” Kennedy told analysts.